(Modern Survival.org) – In a survival situation, if you are running very low on water, it’s better to?

-Prior to entering warfare in Africa, the United States Army attempted to develop “water discipline” in soldiers by reducing their water supplies during training exercises.
-This resulted in hundreds of heat casualties and led the Army to the conclusion that rationing water in high heat, with high activity levels, leads to rapid dehydration.
+Before entering warfare in Africa, the United States Army attempted to develop “water discipline” in soldiers by reducing their water supplies during training exercises.
+This resulted in hundreds of heat casualties and led the Army to conclude that rationing water in high heat, with high activity levels, leads to rapid dehydration.

 - Do anything possible to prevent sweating.